Indian cricketer Rishabh Pant injured in car crash

 The 25-year-old wicketkeeper-batter suffered burn injuries in the accident but his condition is reported to be 'not serious'.

-Reports said that he was alone in his Mercedes car at the time of the accident and broke a window to escape.
+He was reportedly alone in his Mercedes car at the time of the accident and broke a window to escape.
 The vehicle caught fire moments after the accident.
 Visuals from the spot of the accident showed badly charred remains of the vehicle.
+Pant suffered injuries on his head, back and feet but is in stable condition, news agency PTI reported.

 Cricketer suffers burn injuries